FirojB/Single-Neuron-Model-to-convert-C-to-F/README.md

-# Single Neuron Traing Model to the ℃ to ℉
+# Single Neuron Trained Model to the ℃ to ℉